 Letitia Woods Brown Memorial Book and Article Award

 The Letitia Woods Brown Memorial Book Prize and the Letitia Woods Brown Memorial Article Prize are awarded annually by the Association of Black Women Historians (ABWH) for the best book, anthology, and article about African American women's history.
-The competition is open to all books and articles about African American women's history published since June 2012, including those written by members and non-members of ABWH.
+The competition is open to all books and articles about African American women's history published before June 2015, including those written by members and non-members of ABWH.

 Please send five copies of the entry, a letter of nomination, and any supporting material about the book, anthology, or article to:

-Winners will be notified no later than August 30, 2013 and honored on October 5, 2013 at the annual ABWH luncheon during the Association for the Study of African American Life and History Convention in Jacksonville, FL.
-For additional information about the prize, contact committee chair Kenvi Phillips, PhD at
+Winners will be notified no later than August 30, 2015, and honored on September 26, 2015, at the annual ABWH luncheon during the Centennial Meeting of the Association for the Study of African American Life and History (ASALH) in Atlanta, Georgia.
+For additional information about the prize, contact the Letitia Woods Book Prize committee chair Sharon Harley at

 Letitia Woods Brown (1915-1976)